Three Sisters Walk: Short Trail to a Blue Mountains Icon

 2. Stone Archway

-From the Echo Point Lookout, make your way to the information centre, where you can access the walking path to the Three Sisters.
+From the lookout, make your way to the information centre, where you can access the walking path to the Three Sisters.

 Housed in a modern building in the Echo Point precinct, the Blue Mountains Visitor Information Centre is open daily from 9 am to 5 pm and offers more information about the Blue Mountains and the Three Sisters.